 While actual robots have changed and advanced over the course of a century, the idea of what a robot can be hasn’t really changed all that much.
 The ultimate vision of a robot is something almost human and capable of thought.
 It’s this vision, first publicly voiced back in 1921, that has advanced robotic technology to give us the robots we actually have today.

-It’s hard to know whether or not robots will ever be like fictional robots, but having that goal leads to remarkable advancements that can be applied in the real world.
+It’s hard to know whether or not real-world robots will ever be like fictional robots, but having that goal leads to remarkable advancements that can be applied in the real world.